RennyLi/rennyli.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
 I am Jingquan Li, but you can call me Renny if that's easier.
-I'm a fourth-year Computer Science undergraduate student at [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en), supervised by [Prof. Haizhou Li](https://sds.cuhk.edu.cn/en/teacher/498) in the [Human Language Technology Lab](https://sds.cuhk.edu.cn/en/article/588), focusing on auditory attention detection from EEG signals.
-Additionally, I am honored to be a member of the [Medical Big Data Lab](https://www.sribd.cn/en/znyy/medical) at [Shenzhen Research Institute of Big Data (SRIBD)](https://www.sribd.cn/en), where I work with [Prof. Xiang Wan](https://www.sribd.cn/en/teacher/28), exploring medical imaging with machine learning methods.
-Besides, I am also grateful to [Prof. Pengcheng An](https://scholar.google.com/citations?user=8NN-2uYAAAAJ&hl=en) and [Prof. Gang Cao](https://www.suat-sz.edu.cn/info/1166/1788.htm) for providing me with research opportunities in human-computer interaction and biomedical engineering using AI.
+I'm a fourth-year Computer Science undergraduate student at [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en), supervised by [Prof. Haizhou Li](https://sds.cuhk.edu.cn/en/teacher/498) in the [Human Language Technology Lab](https://sds.cuhk.edu.cn/en/article/588), focusing on EEG Signal Processing and Deep Learning for Auditory Neuroscience.

-My research interests are primarily in human-computer interaction and auditory neuroscience.
+Additionally, I am working with [Prof. Pengcheng An](https://scholar.google.com/citations?user=8NN-2uYAAAAJ&hl=en) at the [AI-Deal Studio Lab](https://anpengcheng.cn/) of [SUSTech](https://www.sustech.edu.cn/en/), where I led a project on AIGC-Driven Approaches for Memory Assistance and Human-AI Interaction.

+At [Shenzhen Research Institute of Big Data (SRIBD)](https://www.sribd.cn/en) under the supervision of [Prof. Xiang Wan](https://www.sribd.cn/en/teacher/28), I am involved in Multimodal Fusion and Data Augmentation for Neonatal Asphyxia Prediction.

+I also collaborated with [Prof. Gang Cao](https://www.suat-sz.edu.cn/info/1166/1788.htm) at the [Shenzhen University of Advanced Technology](https://suat-sz.edu.cn/en/), working on Protein Interaction Prediction: Deep Learning Benchmarking and Visualization.

+Advancements in AI and neuroscience are unlocking new possibilities in how we understand human behavior and improve societal well-being.
+From enhancing everyday interactions through human-computer collaboration to addressing critical healthcare challenges with biomedical AI, these innovations are shaping the future of education, health, and communication.
+By leveraging these technologies thoughtfully, we can create more effective, accessible solutions for complex human-centered problems.

+My research focuses on integrating Human-AI Interaction and Auditory Neuroscience to improve well-being, education, and healthcare.
 To be specific, I am motivated by the following topics:
-- Auditory neuroscience: Selective auditory attention detection based on EEG signals.
-- Human-Computer interaction：Focusing on human-AI interaction, generative AI, education, and therapeutic AI.
-- Machine learning in biomedical engineering: Integrating electronic medical records, medical imaging, health check reports and multi-omics data to aid pre-diagnosis and personalized treatment using machine learning technologies.
+- Human-AI Collaboration: Exploring Human-Computer Interaction (HCI) and Human-Centered Computing (HCC) to enhance collaboration in education and public health through AI-driven tools.
+- -Emotion and Auditory Processing: Using EEG and deep learning to decode emotions and auditory attention, with applications in Brain-Computer Interfaces (BCI) and communication aids.
+- Biomedical AI: Applying machine learning and bioinformatics for biomedical signal processing and medical imaging to advance diagnostics and healthcare.

 I am actively seeking Ph.D. positions starting in Fall 2025.
-If you are looking for a dedicated and motivated candidate, please feel free to contact me at jingquanli@link.cuhk.edu.cn.
+If you are looking for a dedicated and self-motivated candidate, please feel free to contact me at jingquanli@link.cuhk.edu.cn.

 Beyond my academic persuits, I am a passionate music enthusiast and a band drummer.
 I enjoy metalcore and fusion music, with Bring Me The Horizon and ONE OK ROCK being my favorite bands.